4site-interactive-studios/engrid-multistep-lightbox/README.md

 - **footer** - Content of the footer.
 - **url** - URL of the donation page - use this option if you want the lightbox to automatically open when the page loads.
 - **cookie_hours** - Number of hours to not auto open the lightbox after the user closes it.
+- **view_more** - Whether or not to show the "View More" link to expand the text.
+Defaults to false.

 Because the page can have multiple lightbox links, you can share options between them by creating a `DonationLightboxOptions` object.
 Example: